 Animals are endangered for different reasons.
 Read information about threats to the animals on signs at their enclosure.
-Write the name of an animal that is threatened for each reasons: 1.
-Animal has only one or two babies at a time 2.
-Animal needs a special place to nest 3.
-Animal lives close to major cities 4.
-Animal home changed to farm land 5.
-Animal hunted for fur 6.
-Animal killed because people don't like them 7.
-Animal's food is taken by people 8.
-Animal who is killed for tusks or horns 9.
-Animal is very, very rare

-Ages: years 4-6 (ages 8-11) At the Zoo Ideas: Animal Description Subjects: Science What colour is it: It is covered in (circle one): fur feathers scales It looks a bit like a: It eats: It lives in the: habitat MY FAVOURITE ANIMAL IS...
-It is the size of a (make a comparison): A cool adaptation it has is:
+Write the name of an animal that is threatened for each reasons:

+Animal has only one or two babies at a time

+Animal needs a special place to nest

+Animal lives close to major cities

+.Animal home changed to farm land

+Animal hunted for fur

+Animal killed because people don't like them

+.Animal who's food is taken by people

+.Animal who is killed for tusks or horns

+.Animal is very, very rare

+At the Zoo Ideas: Animal Des cription Subjects: Science

+It is (circle one): Least Concern Near Threatened Threatened Endangered Critically Endangered

+Because of:

+It looks a bit like a:

+It eats:

+It lives in the habitat

+In part of the world

+MY FAVOURITE ANIMAI IS

+It is the size of a (make a comparis son):

+A cool adaptation it has is: